gabekanegae/gabekanegae.github.io/_posts/2020-9-18-reverse-engineering-lunia.md

 At last, about the **server files and source code**:

-* Finish reading everything and investigating every single file, and see what data tables I find, as well as what logic I can replicate.
+* Finish reading everything and investigating every single file, and see what else I can find, as well as what logic I can replicate.

 And... whatever else might pop in my head during all of that.